MarkZhuVUW/CRM/README.md

 ##### A: Please review `Important: How to set up local development environment` section and install docker desktop.

 ##### A: Please make sure you use Git Bash to run the command if you are on Windows

+### 3. calling api from swagger UI errors out?
+##### A: Ensure you have postgres docker containers up, ensure you have followed: `3.
+Run backend` to preload data and schemas for the database